Login or Register to make a submission.

 • References

 The author is responsible for ensuring that each reference in the article is included in the reference list, and vice versa.
 It is not recommended to use references from Wikipedia, personal blogs, or other non-scientific websites.
 All records must be quoted, with anonymous quotations included in footnotes.
 It is recommended to create a reference or bibliography in Teabian style using reference management software such as Zotero, Endnote, or Mendeley (Author-date).
-Generally refers to the Chicago Style of Referencing.
+Generally refers to the American Psychological Association of Referencing.
 References come in a variety of forms.

 General Note: